cschladetsch/Generic-KdTree/Readme.md

 ## Introduction

-A generic implementation of an N-dimensional [KDTree](https://en.wikipedia.org/wiki/K-d_tree) with any node type `Q` that has ordinate of type `T0..
+A generic implementation of an N-dimensional [KDTree](https://en.wikipedia.org/wiki/K-d_tree) with any node type `Q` that has any number of ordinates of type `T0..
 TN`, where each supports `float operator-(const Ty &a, const Ty &b)`

 *Note*: This a single-header only C++17 library that requires no external dependancies or source files.